tc39/tg3/meetings/agendas/backlog.md

     - <https://github.com/LavaMoat/LavaMoat>
   - JHD: what i like about LavaMoat's approach is that it reduces the set of "potential package vectors" from "all deps" down to "only deps that already legitimately have dangerous permissions", which drastically reduces the manual auditing/review work required.
 - Explore language capabilities that are undeniable, not virtualizable.
 (MF)
+- proposals
   - review security impact of (Shared) Structs proposal - <https://github.com/tc39/proposal-structs>
   - does TC39 need a formal security review for proposals?
     - JHD has a related issue on this: <http://github.com/tc39/process-document/pull/18>
 - MM: Existing code can run in hardened mode
   - biggest problem with running existing code in hardened mode wrt builtins is overriding
     - find a means to suppress override mistake (if possible)